Cchioma/HR_Attrition_Employee_Report/README.md

 # HR_Attrition_Employee_Report
 ![](attrtion_image.jpg)
 ## Background
-Analysis of the Attrition of Employees from a Company
+Employee attrition, often referred to as staff attrition or employee turnover, is the rate at which employees leave an organization over a specific period of time.
+A critical human resources (HR) metric quantifies the number or percentage of employees who voluntarily or involuntarily depart from their jobs and are replaced by new employees.
+There are two main types of employee attrition:
+1. Voluntary Attrition: This occurs when employees choose to leave their jobs voluntarily.
+Reasons for voluntary attrition can vary widely and may include career advancement opportunities, dissatisfaction with the work environment, seeking better compensation or benefits, personal reasons, or pursuing other career options.
+2. Involuntary Attrition: Involuntary attrition happens when the employer separates employees from their jobs.
+This can include layoffs, termination due to performance issues or policy violations, or other circumstances where the employer initiates the departure.
+This project seeks to assess the rate of attrition in an organization, discover some major factors contributing to attrition, and suggest ways to mitigate them

 ## About the Data
-The dataset is a csv file that contains one table, consisting of 1470 rows and 32 columns of the Employees hiring records and performance.
+The dataset is a CSV file that contains one table, consisting of 1470 rows and 32 columns of the Employees hiring records and performance.
 The dataset can be found here.

 ## Business Problem
+The following are some business questions the project seeks to assess:
-What is the overall attrition rate in the company?
+1. What is the overall attrition rate in the company?
 2. What is the average age of an Employee?
-3. How does attrition vary by age groups?
+3. How does attrition vary by age group?
 4. What is the overall attrition rate in the company?
 5. Is there a significant difference in attrition rates between different business travel categories (e.g., Travel Frequently, Rarely, Non-Travel)?
 6. Does gender play a role in attrition rates?